jawher/jawher.me/content/2015-01-18-parsing-command-line-arguments-finite-state-machine-backtracking.md

 A shortcut transition is marked with the `*` symbol and can always be followed without consuming any call arguments.

-This way, starting from `S1`, the FSM can either match an `SRC` and a `DST` arguments, ot it can directly jump the the exit point `S3`.
+This way, starting from `S1`, the FSM can either match an `SRC` and a `DST` arguments, or it can directly jump to the exit point `S3`.

 ### Repetition